Activities

 …can be offered and led by members of the group – to date these have included: music-making, mindfulness meditation, creating sculptures out of found objects in the landscape and wilderness walks.

-Opening & closing the day
+Opening & closing

 No Words